 Since then Lisa and her team of creative collaborators at Family Heirloom Arts have produced illustrated heirloom books and custom art for clients throughout the country.
-Lisa offers ongoing workshops and classes at the Family Heirloom Arts Studio located in SE Portland, as well as weekend art and writing retreats at retreat centers throughout the Pacific Northwest.
-She also provides educational programs throughout the Portland area at a variety of locations including; Multnomah County Libraries, Portland Women Writers, Portland Community College, and at a host of congregations, community centers and public and private schools.
+Lisa offers ongoing workshops and classes at the Family Heirloom Arts Studio located in SE Portland, as well as weekend art and writing retreats through Touchstone Retreats program at retreat centers throughout the Pacific Northwest.
+She also provides educational programs throughout the Portland area at a variety of locations including; Multnomah County Libraries, Portland Women Writers, and at a host of schools, congregations, and art centers.
 Lisa is the co-founder of the Portland Chapter of the Association of Personal Historians; a professional association dedicated to helping people preserve their life stories.
 For the first five years after its inception, Lisa served as the co-chair of the Portland Chapter, now know as “Personal Historians Northwest,” working to educate the community around the field of personal history and the value of life story preservation.
 Lisa is also a member of the International Expressive Arts Therapy Association (IEATA).

 Lisa currently lives in Portland, Oregon with her husband Lewis and their son Julius in a little cottage surrounded by a lush Pacific Northwest garden.
 She loves to spend time with her family on both the East and West coast, exploring, making art and telling stories.
 Whenever she gets the chance you can find Lisa out on a hike, swimming in a river or taking a long walk on the beach.
 In her free time she writes poetry, drinks tea, and daydreams of her next adventure.